mamamars/zines-/README.md

 # zines
-A collection of zines.
-Collaborations and creations.
+A collection of self-published zines.
+Designed by mamamars.